Search Knowledge Base by Keyword

 This book is written in a conversational tone.
 If you like perfect prose and editorial exactness that you would expect in a book on brain surgery, then we will be disappointing.
 We make jokes, some of which are only funny to ourselves.
 We don’t have the best punctuation.
 We might even have a missing word or a misspelling.
 We are nerdy accountants who did everything possible to avoid English literature and writing classes.
+Yuck!.

 You’ll see about 15 pages of duplicate content.
-We did this since everyone jumps into a book at different places, especially on our Knowledge Base version.
+We did this since everyone jumps into a book at different places, especially with our online Knowledge Base version.
 Time is all you have on earth to sell, and it cannot be inventoried nor is it refundable; just do a Bob Seger and turn the page if you’ve seen it before.

 How Did We Get Here?

 How can I avoid self-employment taxes?
 This simple question was the inspiration for creating an article describing the benefits of an S Corporation.
 That original article, which was about four pages long, quickly became a series of Knowledge Base articles on the WCG website.
 The articles touched on basic topics such as how to elect S Corp status, S Corp vs LLC, shareholder payroll, reasonable salary determination, retirement planning, health care, fringe benefits and liability protection.

 Those broad topics demanded much more information, both horizontally by spanning into more related issues, and vertically by digging deeper into the granular yet riveting levels of the tax code.
 The articles were grouped and relabeled as the Taxpayer’s Comprehensive Guide to LLCs and S Corps which grew to 39 pages in its first edition.
 Sorry, all the good titles were taken (remember, the longer the title the less important the material is.
 Bible, Beowulf, Caddyshack… short and sweet).
 The Hunt for Red October is one exception, yet we digress.